 Ozone Generators– Uses oxygen to create O3 gas, O3 is a strong oxidizer that will kill any bacteria or contaminates it comes in contact with, then it turns back into Oxygen – talk about natural!

 UV Sanitation – UV rays are great at disinfection.
-UV actually scrambles the DNA of micro-organisims which prevents them from replicating and spreading to bathers in the water.
+UV actually scrambles the DNA of micro-organisms which prevents them from replicating and spreading to bathers in the water.

 Mineral Sanitation – minerals like silver and zinc have been used since the days of the Roman Empire to sanitize bathing water.
 The minerals wipe out contaminants on contact.

-All of these systems reduce the demand of chlorine in your hot tub, combine them and you have a virtually chlorine free sanitation system.
+All of these systems reduce the demand for chlorine in your hot tub, combine them and you have a virtually chlorine-free sanitation system.